lambdaclass/concrete/ROADMAP.md

 12. Add vacuity gates to proof status: `proved` summaries must be downgraded or blocked when the proof depends on an unsatisfiable precondition, contradictory assumptions, unreachable code path, or invariant `false`.
+13. Add solver portfolio and cross-solver agreement as a strictly separate evidence class, never as kernel evidence.
+External SMT V1 may start with Z3 only, but the trust-gate roadmap must define how to run `z3`, `cvc5`, and `bitwuzla` where the fragment applies.
+Result classes:
+    `solver_trusted` for one trusted solver, `solver_cross_checked` when two or more independent solvers agree on the same `unsat` result for the same normalized query, `solver_disagreement` when they differ, and `solver_unavailable` / `solver_timeout` / `solver_unknown` for non-proofs.
+    Agreement must record solver names, versions, logic, query hash, timeout, and replay commands.
+A cross-checked solver result is stronger than a single solver but still below `proved_by_lean` and `proved_by_kernel_decision`.
+Add `examples/solver_portfolio/` with one
+    QF_NIA query, one bitvector query, one unsupported-fragment case, one fake disagreement wrapper, and one missing-solver case.
+Wire `scripts/tests/check_solver_portfolio.sh`; the gate must prove no external solver result can overwrite kernel evidence and that disagreement blocks release claims unless explicitly assumed.
-13. Add the Phase 7 validation artifact: a trust-gate pressure project that includes transitive proof dependencies, stale dependency propagation, tool-version drift, assumption widening, spec-adequacy policy, vacuity downgrade, weaker-evidence monotonicity, and a release gate proving each status cannot be silently presented as stronger evidence.
+14. Add the Phase 7 validation artifact: a trust-gate pressure project that includes transitive proof dependencies, stale dependency propagation, tool-version drift, assumption widening, spec-adequacy policy, vacuity downgrade, solver portfolio / disagreement handling, weaker-evidence monotonicity, and a release gate proving each status cannot be silently presented as stronger evidence.

 ## Phase 8: Provable And Predictable Subsets